MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 ## Univariate Plots
 _[Back to top](#contents)_

-We jumped right into making plots with multiple columns.
+We jumped right into making plots using multiple variables.
 But what if we wanted to take a look at just one column?
 In that case, we only need to specify a mapping for `x` and choose an appropriate geom.
 Let's start with a [histogram](https://www.thoughtco.com/what-is-a-histogram-3126359) to see the range and spread of the cell abundance values

 ~~~